English Bulldog Breed Summary

 The name Bulldog comes from the fact that these dogs were used for bull baiting.
 Although the first reference to the dog appears in the 1500s, it is known that the Normans introduced the sport in the 12th century, which they used mastiff-style dogs for.
 Over time, bull baiting was treated not only as a sport, but was also considered to have a purpose - that of tenderizing the bull’s flesh before slaughtering.
 The idea was that allowing dogs to attack bulls somehow ‘thinned’ the bull’s blood, making the beef much more tender.
 So ingrained was this belief that in some regions of the UK, it was actually written into law that bulls had to be baited before slaughter.

 While bull baiting was believed to serve a purpose, it was also a very popular sport.
 Bull baitings would be advertised in advance, and spectators placed bets on the outcome.
 In bull baiting, the dogs aimed to seize the bull’s snout to pin it to the ground.
 The enraged bull would respond to these attacks by trying to toss the dog into the air.
 For this reason, the dogs would creep towards the bull on their stomachs, to prevent him scooping them up using his horns.
-The physical characteristics of the Bulldog were developed to maximise their success.
+The physical characteristics of the Bulldog were developed to maximize their success.
 The powerful jaws were designed to clamp onto the snout, while the short, flat nose enabled the Bulldog to breathe while holding on.
 It is thought that the wrinkled brow of the Bulldog was favored because it prevented blood dripping into their eyes.
 They also had an extremely high pain threshold.

 Bull baiting and other blood sports reached their maximum popularity in the early 1800s, but the Cruelty to Animals Act 1835 outlawed the mistreatment of all animals including the bulls - and sometimes bears - that the dogs were set against, as well as dog fighting.
 As Bulldogs had largely been bred to be aggressive fighters they now had no purpose, and it would have been easy for the breed to die out.
 However, the Bulldog was admired by many people for their stamina, strength and persistence, and they decided to breed the dog to have a gentle, sweet temperament instead.
 Highly selective breeding of the most docile dogs, crossed with Pugs, by dedicated breeders led to the gentle, affectionate modern English Bulldog.